Deluxe Media: History

 In 1927, Fox (Deluxe) received a patent for sound-on-film, the Fox Movietone process.
 In 1927, "Sunrise: A Song of Two Humans," an early Movietone film, opened.
 Fox Movietone News, ran weekly in theaters until 1963.

 During the Great Depression, Fox Film Corporation encountered financial difficulties.
 Among the actions taken to maintain liquidity, Fox sold the laboratories in 1932 to Freedman, who renamed the operation Deluxe.
 Under Freedman's leadership, Deluxe added two more plants in Chicago and Toronto.
 In January 1934, Fox was granted an option to rebuy DeLuxe before December 31, 1938.
-On 31 May 1935, under Sidney Kent, Fox merged his film company with Twentieth Century Pictures to form The Twentieth Century-Fox Film Corporation (which would change name to an unhypenated Twentieth Century Fox Film Corporation in 1985 and would be acquired and evolved by The Walt Disney Company into the current 20th Century Studios) following a bank-infused reorganisation.
+On 31 May 1935, under Sidney Kent, Fox merged his film company with Twentieth Century Pictures to form The Twentieth Century-Fox Film Corporation following a bank-infused reorganisation.
 The merged company then exercised this option in July 1936, with Freedman remaining as president.

 In 1953, Deluxe developed the widescreen format CinemaScope.
 Titles included "There's No Business Like Show Business" (1954) and "The Seven Year Itch" (1955).
 Other innovations included the processing and sound striping of CinemaScope, and were patented and/or received Academy awards.

 In 1962 Freedman retired.
 In the 1960s, Deluxe closed its New York plant, followed by its plants in Chicago and Toronto, as motion picture production declined on the East Coast.

 In 1972, Deluxe began large volume videocassette production, with a billion by 1996.

 In 1990, The Rank Organisation acquired Deluxe from Fox.

 In 2000, Deluxe began large volume DVD production.